pjotrp/heyu-run/README.md

 ## Design

-The run-heyu program gets invoked by the user, and also regularly by a CRON job.
+The heyu-run program gets invoked by the user, and also regularly by a CRON job.
 In cron exec mode it reads the timed command queue, and updates the electrical appliances by writing a shell script, which in turn invokes heyu.
 The queue and state machine are maintained in JSON